kundansingh06/Apache-Sqoop/sqoop commands/5_Customizing_mapper.md

 The number of mappers which is equal to number of splits will be applied on primary key if exists.

-If a table dosn't have primary key and if number of mappers is more than one then the sqoop import execution will fail with below error.
+If a table doesn't have primary key and if number of mappers is more than one then the sqoop import execution will fail with below error.

 ```
 Import failed: No primary key could be found for table temp_nopk.
 Please specify one with --split-by or perform a sequential import with '-m 1'.